IdrisAdeyemi01/team7-week-1/shop_7/README.md

-# shop7
+# shop7ecx

-A new Flutter application.
+A new Flutter application for online carting

 ## Getting Started